Gouvernathor/parliamentarch/README.rst

   object applies to.
 Typically, each SeatData object corresponds to a group or party.
 The ordering of the keys matter, and the elements will be arranged from left to right in the hemicycle.

+- ``seat_radius_factor: float``: the ratio of the seats radius over the row thickness.
+Defaults to 1, which makes seats touch their neighbors.

 - ``**kwargs``: all optional keyword parameters taken by ``parliamentarch.geometry.get_seats_centers`` or by